-In this manual, we will show you how to install MongoDB on your Linux server so you can start using this NoSQL database.
-Before, we will review some of the concepts that define this database management system.
+In this manual we will show you how to install MongoDB on your Linux server so you can start using this NoSQL database.
+However, first we will review some of the concepts that define this database management system.

-One of the most important aspects to take into account of MongoDB is that it is a management system of NoSQL Databases, so its operation is drastically different from MySQL, MariaDB or PostgreSQL.
+One of the most important aspects to keep in mind about MongoDB is that it is a NoSQL database management system, so its operation is drastically different from MySQL, MariaDB or PostgreSQL.

-NoSQL databases greatly facilitate horizontal scalability, allowing the database to be distributed among multiple servers.
-Unlike a relational database, the latency in the synchronization of the servers is not a problem: the collections (simile tables) can be out of sync for a few moments but at all times the integrity of the stored objects is maintained.
+NoSQL databases greatly facilitate horizontal scalability, allowing the database to be distributed across multiple servers.
+Unlike a relational database, server synchronization latency is not a problem: collections (similar to tables) may be out of sync for brief moments, but the integrity of the stored objects is maintained at all times.

-The flexibility of NoSQL databases makes them ideal for applications with large volumes of data or web applications in real time.
+The flexibility of NoSQL databases makes them ideal for applications with large volumes of data or real-time web applications.

-💡 Attention: In this manual we offer the installation steps for the Ubuntu 18.04 distribution.
+💡 Attention: In this manual we provide the installation steps for the Ubuntu 18.04 distribution.
 For other distributions, especially RedHat, CentOS or Suse, the steps to follow may be different.

-It is necessary to have superuser's permissions to follow the steps of this manual.
+Superuser permissions are required to follow the steps in this manual.

-1. Imports the public key of the MongoDB repository
+1. Import the public key from the MongoDB repository.

 sudo apt-key adv --keyserver hkp://keyserver.ubuntu.com:80 --recv 9DA31620334BD75D9DCB49F368818C72E52529D4

-This key is necessary to verify the authorship of the installed packages.
-It is a standard procedure and very common when adding a repository.
+This key is required to verify the authorship of installed packages.
+It is a standard and very common procedure when adding a repository.

 2. We add the MongoDB repository.